AIS-Bonn/nimbro_network/nimbro_topic_transport/doc/configuration.md

  - `name`: Name of the topic to be sent over.
  - `rate`: Rate limit on messages / sec (floating point).
 Messages over the rate limit are silently dropped on the sender side.
+The default is 0.0 (no rate limit).
+   Note: Limiting only works well for lower rates (<20 Hz).
+   (UDP only)
  - `resend`: If the sender does not get a message 1.0/`rate` after the last one, it will re-send the last received one.
 (UDP only)
  - `compress`: If true, compress the data on the wire with bz2.